 Get a consistent read

 For a strong guarantee of consistency, you need to checksum your tables at the same point in the replication sequence.
-One way to do this is to lock the table on the master and wait on the slaves until they reach the master’s position, checksum everything, and then unlock on the master.
+One way to do this is to lock the table on the master and wait on the replicas until they reach the master’s position, checksum everything, and then unlock on the master.

 This can be expensive in terms of blocking updates on that table on the master, so I prefer to take a low-fidelity checksum to begin with, and then come back and re-examine any tables that look suspicious.